-There’s more and more evidence to suggest that user-generated content (UGC) really is the king in the current digital marketing climate, especially given people’s growing awareness of how traditional marketing and advertising works, or rather, doesn’t work.
+There’s more and more evidence to suggest that user-generated content (UGC) really is the king in the current content marketing climate, especially given people’s growing awareness of how traditional marketing and advertising works, or rather, doesn’t work.

 However, just because content is user-generated it doesn’t mean it’s always going to perform the way that you want it to.
 Given the sheer volume of UGC out there, how exactly can brands ensure that the content they incorporate into their marketing campaigns will resonate with their target audience and drive greater engagement and, ultimately, higher conversions?